guert/Guert/README.md

 OK so social networks.
 It's a one-way mirror.
 We all know that.
 Kinda funny.
 Silicon Valley contingient zoo.
 Whatever.
 Watch dis.
 OK my point being, in the year of our Lord, 2002, I created a logo for Rio Fish.
 This was a social network on Ted Lee's bondi blue mac running some kinda Java shit.
 JAVA!
 Love ya SUN.
 UNIX.
 Anyway this thing worked.
 I guess we shoulda made part 2. 😐

 Ryze, Freindser was down the streel (literally) I knocked.
 They did not listen.
-Frens. lol
+Frens. lol They turned into prawn frens or something. classic.

 Ryze was pre-LinkedIn I believe.
 Not as fullfilling as https://www.zombo.com though.